sofia-knap/BPM-RPA-System/README.md

 # BPM-RPA-System
 This repository is part of my bachelorthesis.
 It contains a rudimentry prototype of a BPM-RPA system.
 It consists of the BPM process engine [Activiti](https://github.com/Activiti/Activiti) and the robotic process automation tool [Robot Framework](https://github.com/robotframework/robotframework).
+This prototype was implemented in the [Visual Studio Code](https://code.visualstudio.com/) IDE

 ## Installation
 1. Make shure you have Java 21 and Python 2.11.0 installed and added to PATH when using Windows